Causes of the Franco-Prussian War: The Hohenzollern crisis and the Ems Dispatch

 On 2 July 1870, "Marshall Prim [who held power in Spain] announced in Madrid that the Spanish government had offered the crown of Spain to Prince Leopold of Hohenzollern."

 Fearing that a Hohenzollern king in Prussia and another one in Spain would put France into a two-front situation, France this time was determined to stand up to the expansion of Prussian influence.
-Napoleon III at this time was suffering the most unbearable pain from his stones, and the Empress Eugénie was essentially charged with countering the designs of Prussia.
+Napoleon III at this time was suffering the most unbearable pain from his kidney stones, and the Empress Eugénie was essentially charged with countering the designs of Prussia.
 She had a vital interest in the crisis as she was of Spanish blood and a member of the royal line.
 The secretary of foreign affairs, Duc Antoine de Gramont, was directed by the Empress to be the principal instrument by which France would press for war should Leopold ascend the throne.
 Gramont delivered a speech in front of the Chambre législative, proclaiming that "We shall know how to fulfill our duty without hesitation and without weakness."
 The fatal mistake would soon come as a result of Gramont's inexperience, for he counted on alliances that only existed in his mind.

-Following this direct confrontation, which had bypassed diplomatic protocols, King Wilhelm then sent a message to Berlin reporting this event with the French ambassador, and Bismarck shrewdly edited it to make it "like a red tag to the bull" for the French government.
-The dispatch was edited as follows (with the words sent in bold):
+On 13 July 1870, thus on the eve of the French national holiday Bastille Day, King Wilhelm I of Prussia, who was on vacation in the spa town of Ems, was stopped by Count Vincent Benedetti, the French ambassador to Prussia since 1864.
+Benedetti had been instructed by Gramont to present the French demand that the king should guarantee that he would never again permit the candidacy of a Hohenzollern prince to the Spanish throne.
+Following this direct confrontation, which had bypassed diplomatic protocols, King Wilhelm informed his secretary H. Abeken who sent a lengthy telegraph message to Berlin reporting this event with the French ambassador.
+Bismarck shortened the internal memo into a press release which was perceived "like a red tag to the bull" for the French government.
+The dispatch was edited as follows (with only the words set in bold published):